Bedrooms

 Your teen will appreciate having something fun and unique in the room, such as these framed insects on the wall.

 Sometimes even when you follow recommended design guidelines, it can still be difficult to bring everything together.
 In cases like these, your next step should be to consult a professional designer.
 When I work with clients with teens, I ask my clients to provide examples of rooms that inspire them.
 An experienced designer such as myself will know how to accommodate both the parents and the teenager’s requests and deliver a result that will wow them and visitors alike.
-To schedule a free consultation with us, send an email to info@chambersinteriors.com or call our Dallas office at 214-232-9501.
+To schedule a consultation with us, send an email to info@chambersinteriors.com or call our Dallas office at 214-651-7665.

 RELATED ARTICLES: